computablelabs/compspec/TopLevelSpec.md

 - The `Backend` system is paid the compute cost they set with `Market.set_query_compute_cost(query)`
 - The reserve is paid the privacy cost `Market.get_privacy_cost(query)`

-TODO: This scheme isn't finalized yet.
-Leave comments below and will update this top level specification.
+TODO: This scheme isn't finalized yet; will likely change.

 #### Authorized Backends
 Each data market will maintain a list of authorized backend systems.
 A full vote of the council (#28) will be needed to add, remove, or authorize backends.